HoneyTwix/ReadMe-Generator/Develop/README.md

   *[Questions] (#questions)

   ## Installation
-    npm dependencies
+    npm run inquirer

   ## Usage

-  How to access the terminal in node
+  You should know about node.js

   ## Contributions
-  They can get permission to work on the javascript
+  They can ask for an invitation link

   ## Testing
   Use this command to run your tests.